amalgam8/amalgam8/examples/README.md

     docker-compose -f docker/bookinfo.yaml rm -f
     ```

-    When you are finished, shut down the gateway and control plane servers by running the following commands:
+    When you are finished, shut down the gateway and control plane services by running the following commands:

     ```
     docker/cleanup.sh